AOS MEMBERSHIP INFORMATION

 - Help to raise the profile of AOS Charity.

-Rules – To apply to join click on the download link and filled in the details as an Associate or Full Member.
+Rules – To apply to join click on the download link and filled in the details as an Life or Full Member.
 (See our Articles of Association constitution and check its eligibility, some of which is summarised below): –

 - Who can join?
 Any member of the public over the age of 18 years.